syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Digitally-Signed-Binaries.md

 Syncfusion provides Digitally Signed Binaries installer.
 It signs the Syncfusion assemblies with a .pfx file.
 For information, see [Digitally Signed Binaries ](http://www.syncfusion.com/support/kb/7671).

-I>* Essential Studio Digitally Signed Binaries can be installed only by the customers who holds the valid license.
+I> Essential Studio Digitally Signed Binaries can be installed only by the customers who holds the valid license
-* Trial users will not be able to access this.

 The following steps illustrate how to install Digitally Signed Binaries installer.